You'll thrive here.

 Tips for home educated students interested in attending Christendom College:

 Below are some tips addressing aspects of the application process that may be somewhat different for home schooled students.
-Before you begin preparing your application, we encourage you to review our publication.
+Before you begin preparing your application, we encourage you to review these tips.

 It's most helpful if your academic and person letters of recommendation come from adults who can comment on your intellectual curiosity, academic preparation and promise, and extracurricular involvement.
 Some home schooled applicants ask a parent to complete the Academic Letter of Recommendation (which is fine), and they ask others who have known them in an academic context to complete additional Academic Letters of Recommendation.
 If you have taken any high school or college courses, or had a teacher other than a parent in a particular subject, we encourage you to ask those professors or teachers to write your teacher references.